upsun/devcenter/dev/content/community/about/contributing/posts.md

     sh create-content.sh post article-title-slug
     ```

-    Where `article-title-slug` should be a lowercase, slugified (i.e. recognizable, but unique) version of your article's title.
+    Where `article-title-slug` should be a lowercase, slug-ified (i.e. recognizable, but unique) version of your article's title.
 1. Navigate to the newly created file at `content/posts/article-title-slug.md` in your IDE.
 1. Navigate to [http://localhost:1313/community/content/posts/article-title-slug](http://localhost:1313/community/content/posts/article-title-slug) in your browser to view your edits in real time.